-You can tell this is a male ready to become a dad because of his blue color.
-He also has red/orange color under his throat.
+You can tell this is a male ready to become a dad because of his blue color and the red-orange color under his throat.
 Its only during the summer breeding season that he will look like this.
 Not all males will color up this brightly as it depends on a number of factors including the amount of light and the surrounding environment (gravel color).
-This particular male has improvised a nest out of small pebbles in his tank that you can see to the left of the plant.
-Normally, stickleback fish use algae and sand to build nests, but he wasn’t given any.

 Why study sticklebacks?